mollyjones2023/Poli_Sci_390/Visualization_Blog2.md

 ### Plot 2
 ![Uncertainty of Police Shootings Plot](images/uncertainty_plot_large.png)

 I created a new plot based off of my old bar plot because it was made up primarily qualitative vales, and I didn't understand how to make an error bar for any other form that would work with that section of the data besides a bar plot.
-I used an error bar to display the error because there are individual points in this plot so the error bar capture the uncertainty of each individual point.
-I made the bar red to distinguish it from the point and made the ends wider to better see them.
+I used an error bar to display the error because it made the most sense to use on a bar plot.
+I made the bar red to distinguish it from the bars and made the ends narrower so they would not ooverwhelm the plot.
 I also made the image wider so that it didn't look so cluttered.